Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 The preferred commit message format for simple version updates is "foobar 7.3".

 Ensure you reference any relevant GitHub issue `#12345` in the commit message.
-Homebrew’s history is the first thing future contributors will look to when trying to understand the current state of formulae they’re interested in.
+Homebrew’s history is the first thing future contributors will look to when trying to understand the current state of formula they’re interested in.

 ## Push